ahmadfsal/react-shortest-path-with-greedy-algorithm/README.md

 This project use OpenStreetMap (https://www.openstreetmap.org/) for maps, and use Leaflet (https://leafletjs.com/) for interactive maps which is contributed by OpenStreetMap itself.

+## Important!
+This project use API from ```https://github.com/ahmadf27/api-shortest-path-with-greedy-algorithm.git```.
+You must clone and run the API repository first before use this apps.
+Please Read README.md for detail about API.

 ## Requirement
 * Yarn (Recommended) or NPM
 * NodeJS